-The employment rate remained broadly stable towards the end of 2019 and the beginning of 2020 following a steady decrease since late 2018.
+Data from the LFS shows that the employment rate remained broadly stable towards the end of 2019 and the beginning of 2020 following a steady decrease since late 2018.
 The employment rate began to fall in early 2020 as a result of the coronavirus pandemic, and the July to September 2020 period saw the largest quarterly decrease in the Welsh employment rate since records began in 1992.
-The latest employment rates for both Wales and the UK is are similar to the employment rates in 2017.
-Wales had the third lowest employment rate of the 12 UK countries and English regions in October to December 2020.
+The latest employment rate for Wales is similar to the employment rates in 2016, while rates for the UK were similar to 2017.
+Wales had the third lowest employment rate of the 12 UK countries and English regions in November to January 2021.